 What Is a Botnet?

 A botnet, short for “robot network,” is an intricate web of interconnected devices, referred to as “bots” or “zombies.”
-These devices, often computers or IoT/IIoT devices, have been hijacked and infected with malicious software, transforming them into obedient foot soldiers at the command of a central authority.
+The Botnet definition can include computers and IoT/IIoT devices.
+These are devices that have been hijacked and infected with malicious software, transforming them into obedient foot soldiers at the command of a central authority.

 What Are the Methods of Botnet Propagation?